 Urinary retention and narrowing of the urethra cause many problems associated with BPH.
 The symptoms of BPH develop gradually.
 Their severity varies from one patient to another.
 The enlargement of the prostate doesn’t dictate the severity of symptoms.
 Some men with bigger prostate enlargement may have less severe symptoms than their counterparts with a slightly enlarged prostate.

-The most common signs and symptoms of a benign prostatic enlargement include:
+Most common signs and symptoms of a benign prostatic enlargement

 - Urinary urgency and a frequent need to urinate